3 things I found:

 Inferred Vision Statement

-The Five-Vertical Ecosystem
+The Four-Vertical Ecosystem

 | Vertical | Core Job | Monetisation | FY26 Status |